The DPI setting of a display monitor is a measure of the number of dots that are visible in a single inch (Dots-per-Inch or Pixels-per-inch).

 * In practice you should select DPI based on individuals eyesight/preference.

 It is not advisable to set a DPI lower than 96 as the majority of Windows fonts are not hinted to display correctly at very small sizes.

 96 to 500 DPI

-Setting the DPI for individual users connected to a terminal server (or Citrix) can only be done in the registry, if the DPI is changed in the Control Panel as above, then the change will apply to all users.
+Setting the DPI for individual users connected to a terminal server (or Citrix) can only be done in the registry, if the DPI is changed in the Control Panel as above, then the change will apply to only the currently logged in user.

 Small 96 DPI